 - Until you are ready to plant, keep your seedlings under shade, such as a patio umbrella or beneath a table or tree.

-- Cover the plants with empty flowerpots or small boxes for 2 to 3 days.
+- Cover the veggies with empty flowerpots or small boxes for 2 to 3 days.
 This gives the plants time to grow new roots before facing the hot summer sun.

 - Watch for signs of stress such as wilting.
 If heat hangs on, place old window screens or cloth shade covers on the south or west side of plants.
 Or, create a quick sun screen using clothespins attached to a piece of lightweight cloth or row cover to support hoops or slender garden stakes.